 - Preheat oven to 350*F

-- In a large bowl beat together the softened butter and the icing sugar until it is light and fluffy.
+- In a large bowl beat together the softened butter and the powdered sugar until it is light and fluffy.

-- Next beat in the egg, vanilla, lemon flavoring and lemon peel until combined for about 1 minute.
+- Next beat in the egg, vanilla, lemon juice and zest until thoroughly combined for about 2 minutes.

 - Add the flour, pinch of salt and beat until combined.

-- Transfer the dough, one cup at a time to a pastry bag with a star tip (I used the 1M tip)
+- For easy piping transfer the dough, one cup at a time, to a pastry bag fitted with a star tip (I used the 1M tip)

-- Pipe dough in a circular motion starting with a center and working your way outward forming a rose shape.
+- Pipe the dough in a circular motion starting at the centre and working your way outward forming a rosette shape.
 (Space the cookies 1 inch apart on the cookie sheet)

-- Bake at 350*F for 8 to 10 minutes until the bottom is light golden brown.
-Let cool completely.
+- Bake at 350 degrees F, for 8 to 10 minutes until the bottom is light golden brown and tops are pale.

 RASPBERRY BUTTERCREAM

-- Spread a generous teaspoon of icing on the flat bottom side of half of the cookies and sandwich together with the remaining cookies.
-(I used a piping bag with a round tip)
+- Spread a generous teaspoon of buttercream on the flat bottom side of half of the cookies and sandwich together with the remaining cookies.
+(I used a piping bag with a round tip attachment)

 Thank-you Sadie..they are almost too pretty to eat right!